 Let’s talk about weight loss.
-If your diet isn’t working, despite strict portion control, calorie counting, and flogging yourself in the gym five times a week, you’re certainly not alone.
+If your diet isn’t working, despite strict portion control, calorie counting, and flogging yourself in the gym six days a week, you’re certainly not alone.

 Here’s the thing:

 It isn’t just as simple as creating a calorie deficit

 On the surface, this theory makes perfect sense; after all, it is a basic interpretation of the first law of thermodynamics.
 But we’re not cars burning petrol; we’re far more complex, with intricate bioenergetic processes.

 Hormones like oestrogen and cortisol (the stress hormone) can influence weight, as well as where this weight is stored (i.e. around the abdomen), and environmental toxins like BPA interfere with our genetic expression and the function of our mitochondria – the cells in our body responsible for processing food into energy.

 Why diets don’t work

 This is why certain diets work for some people but not for others; there are multiple factors influencing our appetite, metabolism, weight and fat storage outside of just what we eat and how much we exercise.

 Have a look at this Obesity System Map from the Foresight Programme to give you an idea of the complexities of weight loss:

 When your calories come from whole food sources, you won’t need to count them.
 Kick the processed crap to the curb and fill up on fibre instead.